 Repair costs identified during the inspection are deducted from the preliminary offer, reducing the amount Opendoor will pay for the home.
 For example, if the inspection estimates $5,000 in repairs, this amount is subtracted from the initial offer.

 Sellers should anticipate other deductions in addition to repair costs.
-Opendoor charges a service fee of approximately 5% to cover operational costs and typical closing costs, which can amount to around 1% of the sale price.
+Opendoor charges a service fee of approximately 5% to cover operational and closing costs, which can amount to around 1% of the sale price.
 These deductions ensure that Opendoor can resell the home profitably, but they also impact the final amount sellers receive.

 Is Opendoor’s offer process right for you?